J-O-B/ripe-recipe/README.md

 > *Once the build is complete, a "View App" button will appear just below the build progress box.
 You can click this to see immediately if the build was successful.
 If the app doesn't load first time, try refresh once prior to investigating further.*
 >
-> *Common issues include outdated requirements.txt and/or missing Procfile, if errors occur, check these are both correct*
+> *Common issues include outdated requirements.txt and/or missing Procfile, if errors occur, check these are both correct before investigating further.*

 ----------------------
 ## **Credits**